nicolasgoutaland/LazyProperty/README.md

 * Type less, do more
 * Reduce amount of typed code
 * Be focused on logic / business code instead of memory management
-* Split configuration code from logic code
+* Split configuration code from workflow
 * Perform fastidious initialisation in less lines of code
 * Reduce memory footprint, by not allocating unused objects